meiladrahmani556/Disso/README.md

 - Sea
 - Street

-The dataset is organised into separate directories for training, testing, and prediction images.
-Each class is stored in its own subdirectory, enabling supervised learning for multi-class image classification.
+The dataset is organised into training, testing, and prediction directories.
+Each class is stored in a separate subdirectory, enabling supervised learning for multi-class image classification.

 ---

 ## 6. Project Objective and Success Metrics

-The primary objective of this project is to develop a CNN model capable of accurately classifying natural scene images into one of six predefined categories.
-Model performance is primarily evaluated using classification accuracy and loss metrics on validation and test datasets.
+The primary objective of this project is to develop a CNN capable of accurately classifying images into one of six predefined categories.

+Model performance is evaluated using:
+- Classification accuracy
+- Training and validation loss
+- Learning curves

+These metrics are used to compare baseline and improved models.

 ---

 ## 7. Exploratory Data Analysis (EDA)

-Exploratory Data Analysis (EDA) was conducted to understand the dataset and inform preprocessing and modelling decisions.
+Exploratory Data Analysis was conducted to understand the dataset and guide preprocessing and modelling decisions.

 ### 7.1 Class Distribution

-The number of training images per class was analysed.
-Results show that all six classes contain a similar number of images, indicating no severe class imbalance.
-This reduces the need for class weighting during model training.
+The number of images per class was analysed.
+Results indicate a relatively balanced dataset, reducing the need for class weighting during training.

-A bar chart visualising the class distribution is generated in:

-notebooks/02_eda.ipynb

 ### 7.2 Sample Image Inspection

-Randomly selected images from each class were visually inspected.
-The images clearly correspond to their respective class labels, and strong semantic differences between classes such as forest, sea, and street are observable.
-This confirms the suitability of the dataset for CNN-based image classification.
+Random samples from each class were visually inspected.
+The images clearly correspond to their class labels, confirming the suitability of the dataset for CNN-based image classification.

 ### 7.3 Image Size Analysis

-A random sample of 600 images (100 per class) was analysed to assess image dimensions.
-All sampled images were found to have consistent dimensions of **150 × 150 pixels**.
-This uniformity simplifies the preprocessing pipeline, as no additional resizing is required prior to CNN training.
-Image normalisation is still applied.
+A random sample of 600 images (100 per class) was analysed.
+All sampled images have consistent dimensions of 150 × 150 pixels.
+This uniformity simplifies preprocessing, as no additional resizing is required prior to training.

-EDA is fully implemented in:
+EDA is implemented in:

 notebooks/02_eda.ipynb